SpiNNakerManchester/IntegrationTests/README.md

 # IntegrationTests
-Integration Tests unified over all repositories
+Integration Tests unified over all repositories.

 In particular, tests: